The Battle Scars of Life

 Like in times of war.

-Today we have the luxury of having a lot more knowledge about damage, therapy, and what wellness should look like.
+Today, we have the luxury of having a lot more knowledge about damage, therapy, and wellness.
 World War I and II veterans never heard the term “Post Traumatic Stress Disorder.”
-There were therapists, but no one specialized in Traumatology.
+There were therapists, but no one specialised in Traumatology.
 My generation of South African men has been exposed to the South African Bush War.
-Many returned with experiences, but not with the vocabulary to describe them.
+Many returned with experiences but not with the vocabulary to describe them.